And greetings, thrill seekers, music lovers, conversationalists, all across the fruited plain.

 Chairs are pulled into a circle around a wooden trunk coffee table.

-The attendants are well groomed and collegiate looking.
+The attendants are well-groomed and collegiate looking.

 The night's agenda was finding a venue and sponsors for the group's election night party.

-With just over two weeks until November 2, the mood was serious.
+Just over two weeks until November 2, the mood was serious.

 Votergasm also features racy voting-themed photo spreads and a game in which players must guess a voter's party affiliation based solely on the person's headshot.